-We solicit papers and expressions of interest for presenting/discussing/attending sessions.
-We anticipate having two or three papers presented each day for each program with assigned discussants and free time for open discussion.
+We solicit papers and expressions of interest for presenting, discussing and attending sessions.
+We anticipate having three to four papers presented each day for each program with assigned discussants and free time for open discussion.
 There should also be ample time to interact with colleagues and work outside the sessions.
 The conference will be summarized in the ABFER Research Digest.

-This workshop will be divided into five programs and will meet for 3 sessions of 3.5 hours each.
+This workshop will be divided into six (6) programs and will meet for three sessions of 3.5 hours each.